Profit margin rules

 Editing Existing Rules

-2. Update the necessary fields in the edit dialog
+2. Update the required fields in the edit dialog.

 Each combination of Departure and Stay is unique within the Profit Margin section.